2012 Dhaka garment factory fire: Investigation and legal

 Investigators found that the fire safety certificate had expired in June 2012.
 Three supervisors from the factory were arrested on 28 November on charges of criminal negligence.
 Police accused them of padlocking exits and preventing workers from leaving the building.
 According to survivor Mohammad Ripu, who jumped off of the second floor, the factory manager told them "The fire alarm had just gone out of order.
 Go back to work."

 In December 2013, 13 months after the fire, Bangladesh police filed a warrant for the arrest of Delwar Hossain, the owner and managing director of Tazreen Fashions Ltd. Fourteen months after the fire, Hossain was charged with the death by negligence of the victims, and he is awaiting trial in prison.
-This is the first time in Bangladesh that a factory owner has been formally charged in response to the death of workers.
-Saydia Gulrukh, an academic who has worked to bring Hossain to court, stated that "International pressure definitely influenced [the case]"; with the international populations evolving attitudes towards workers rights pushing the case into the global spotlight.
+This is the first time in Bangladesh that a factory owner has been formally charged in response to the deaths of workers.
+Saydia Gulrukh, an academic who has worked to bring Hossain to court, stated that "International pressure definitely influenced [the case]"; with the evolving attitudes towards workers' rights pushing the case into the global spotlight.